ztz1989/software-switches/moongen/README.md

 ### Latency test
 There are two sorts of scripts for latency tests.

-### p2p and loopback scenario
+### p2p and loopback scenarios
 Script for such latency test is based on the **unidirectional-test.sh** script.
 The only difference is this script generates UDP packets instead of simple ethernet frames.
 Since packets are generated from NUMA node 1 in p2p and loopback scenarios, we can exploit the hardware timestamping features of the physical NIC on NUMA node 1.
 The following script generates traffic on NUMA node 1 and collects the stamped packets forwarded back by the software switch under test on NUMA node 0.
 We measure latency as Round Trip Time (RTT).

 **sudo ./latency-test.sh [-r packet rate (Mbps)]**

 Note that we only used 64B packets in our experiments and varied the packet rate among [0.1, 0.5, 0.99] of the maximal sustainable throughput.
 In particular, we firstly transmit at 10Gbps rate to obtain the maximal sustainable throughput R+.
 Then we repeat the same experiments with [0.1, 0.5, 0.99] of R+ respectively.
 By default, MoonGen will output the results in the "histogram.csv" file in current directory.

-### v2v scenarios
+### v2v scenario
 We also try to measure RTT in the v2v scenario.
-However, unlike p2p or loopback scenario, MoonGen cannot take advantage of physical NIC's hardware timestamping feature inside a virtual machine, we instead use another MoonGen script that exploits software timestamping.
-Basically, it stamps packets in software instead of hardware.
+However, unlike p2p or loopback scenario, MoonGen cannot take advantage of physical NIC's hardware timestamping feature from inside a virtual machine, we instead use another MoonGen script that exploits software timestamping.
+Basically, it stamps packets in software (at **1 Mpps**) instead of hardware.
 Even if not as accurate as hardware timestamping, it still provides a reference by comparing all the solutions (except VALE) under the same setting.
-Command to issue the script is:
+The command to issue the script is:

 **cd path/to/MoonGen; ./build/MoonGen path/to/timestamps-software.lua 0 1 10000**

 More details about MoonGen's software timestamping features can be found [here](https://github.com/emmericp/MoonGen/tree/master/examples/timestamping-tests).